stockmind/gpd-pocket-ubuntu-respin/README.md

 # Warning: Ubuntu 17.10 Issues

 Ubuntu 17.10 ships with GNOME 3 as default desktop environment.
-There are several issues and things that doesn't work as expected at the moment (Scaling, rotation after sleep/login, etc...) .
-I suggest you to install Unity and use LightDM as login/display manager.
+There are several issues and things that doesn't work as expected at the moment (Scaling, rotation after sleep/login, etc...).
+I suggest you to install Unity and use LightDM as login/display manager until GNOME gets updated with latest patches.

 You can do that issuing: